dbottoni/PokeTrader/README.md

  * adding more special effects

 ### Credits
-This project would not be possible without the guidance, assistance, feedback, suggestions and support of the GWU Bootcamp Instructors: Gabe Perry,Lead Instructor; Taleh Aliyev, Teaching Assistant; Lawrence Kirk, Teaching Assistant.
+This project would not be possible without the guidance, assistance, feedback, suggestions and support of the GWU Bootcamp Instructors: Gabe Perry,Lead Instructor; Taleh Aliyev, Teaching Assistant; and Lawrence Kirk, Teaching Assistant.

 Also, many thanks to all of our SP/FA 2021 bootcamp co-horts who endured with us through the end.
+CONGRATULATIONS!